AndreaDavies228/cpu_simulator/README.md

 $ python -m cpu
 ```

+import_file.py processes the instructions in the text file using the functions in comiler_functions.py.
 The cache and memory are imported from the separate memory.py file.
-Compiler_functions.py converts the instructions into binary for the simulator to read.

 ## Author